See Section 5 for details on the Children‘s Online Privacy Protection Act (COPPA).

 - Your organization and title and whether you are a member of the press.

-The following explains how FBLA-PBL uses your information.
+The following explains how FBLA uses your information.

-- Provide service communications regarding program registrations, customer service messages, newsletters, general information about FBLA-PBL, new offers or about changes to the Sites.
+- Provide service communications regarding program registrations, customer service messages, newsletters, general information about FBLA, new offers or about changes to the Sites.

 - Process online transactions, including donations.